ChrisKjellqvist/prose-tapeout/README.md

 [Roofline models](https://en.wikipedia.org/wiki/Roofline_model) are a way of modeling bottlenecks in throughput-oriented systems and showing this "regime" change between memory bound and computationally bound programs.
-Theoretically then, given the Bytes-per-OP for a program, we can know roughly how it will behave on the architecture.
+Theoretically then, given the bytes-per-OP for a program, we can know roughly how it will behave on the architecture.
 For the case of output stationary systolic arrays, consider steady state: where activation inputs (A in an A x B matrix multiply) are fully buffered and we are just streaming in weights (B).
 The maximum rate that a systolic array in such a circumstance can consume is `S x w` bits per cycle for w-bit operands and a S x S systolic array.
 So then now we have a pretty